ermshiperete/whalebuilder/README.md

 Usage
 -----

-To use Whalebuilder, you must first create a base image by using "`whalebuilder create`".
+To build a package, use the command "`whalebuilder build`".
 For example,

-    $ whalebuilder create whalebuilder/debian:stable

-will create a Docker image named `whalebuilder/debian:stable` that will contain a Debian stable build environment, and

-    $ whalebuilder create -r unstable whalebuilder/debian:sid

-will create a Docker image named `whalebuilder/debian:sid` what will contain a Debian unstable build environment.
-Note that for all Whalebuilder commands, you must have `sudo` access to Docker.

-After creating an image, you can build a package using "`whalebuilder build`".
-For example,

-    $ whalebuilder build whalebuilder/debian:sid foo_0.1-1.dsc
+    $ whalebuilder build --pull uhoreg/whalebuilder-base:sid foo_0.1-1.dsc

-will build the source package described in foo_0.1-1.dsc.
-The resulting packages will be saved by default in `~/.local/share/whalebuilder/foo_0.1-1`.
+will build the source package described in foo_0.1-1.dsc, using the public image `uhoreg/whalebuilder-base:sid` as the base image.
+The `--pull` option ensures that it pulls the latest version of the base image.
+The resulting packages and build information will be saved by default in `~/.local/share/whalebuilder/foo_0.1-1`.

-Note that the results will not be owned by your user, although you can still read it.
+Note: the results will not be owned by your user, although you can still read it.
 However, to delete the results, you will need to use `sudo`.

+Note: for all Whalebuilder commands, you must have `sudo` access to Docker.

-After you have built a package in this way, there will be a Docker image named `whalebuilder_build/<pkgname>:<pkgversion>`, e.g. `whalebuilder_build/foo:0.1-1`.
+After you have built a package in this way, there will be a Docker image named `whalebuilder_build/<pkgname>:<pkgversion>` (with some escaping done to ensure it's a valid Docker image name), e.g. `whalebuilder_build/foo:0.1-1`.
 You can use this to rebuild the package without needing to reinstall the build dependencies.
 For example,

     $ whalebuilder build --no-install-depends whalebuilder_build/foo:0.1-1 foo_0.1-1.dsc

+If you do not wish to use a pre-built base image, you can create your own base image by using "`whalebuilder create`".
+For example,

+    $ whalebuilder create whalebuilder_debian:stable

+will create a Docker image named `whalebuilder_debian:stable` that will contain a Debian stable build environment, based of Docker's debian image, and

+    $ whalebuilder create -r unstable whalebuilder_debian:sid

+will create a Docker image named `whalebuilder_debian:sid` that will contain a Debian unstable build environment.

 License
 -------